KameronKeller/algoIRL-DBSCAN/explainer_script.md

 The final conclusion is that DBSCAN has a worst case time complexity of O(n*D), where D is the time complexity of the distance function.

+---
 ## Scene 8.
 Summary

 Let's recap that...

+DBSCAN is a clustering algorithm that is popular for unsupervised learning!
+It can take n dimensional data sets and form clusters of spatially similar observations.
+The user can then interpret these different clusters for their own needs!

+The key components of DBSCAN are:
+- Inputting `epsilon` and `minimum_points` to influence clustering behavior.
+- Labeling points as core, border, or noise.
+- Expanding clusters by propagating outward into neighboring core points.
+- Isolating low density observations as noise.
+- Delivering uniquely labeled clusters of dense observations.

+...and remember, the time complexity of DBSCAN is O(n*D).

+---
  ## Scene 9.
 References

 [Density-Based Cluster- and Outlier Analysis, Hans-Peter Kriegel](https://www.dbs.ifi.lmu.de/Forschung/KDD/Clustering/index.html)